MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 There are two ways to create custom zone layouts: **Grid** layout and **Canvas** layout.

 The **Grid** model starts with a three column grid and allows zones to be created by splitting and merging zones, resizing the gutter between zones as desired.
 This is a relative layout and will resize with different screen sizes.
-You can edit layout using mouse or using keyboard.
+You can edit the layout using mouse or using keyboard.

 **Mouse**
 - To divide a zone: click your mouse.
 To rotate the divider: hold down the <kbd>Shift</kbd> key.
-- To move a divider: click on the thumb and drag or select the thumb by focusing layout.
+- To move a divider: click on the thumb and drag or select the thumb by focusing the layout.
 - To merge/delete zones: select a zone and hold the left mouse button and drag the mouse until multiple zones are selected, release the button and a popup menu will show up.
 Click "Merge" and they will become one big zone.
 This is how a zone would be deleted, by merging it into another zone.

 **Keyboard**